Shaidhms/se-python-challenge-shaid/Day-7-python-challenge/README.md

 # 🦅 Social Eagle – Python Challenge Day 8

 Day 8 Task :
-**NeuroLift Gesture Log** ✋✌️

-Vision-powered workout logging with gestures, voice, AI suggestions, and cloud sync.
+Gym Workout Logger 🏋️

+> Log exercises (sets, reps, weight).

+> Store history in a table.

+> Show weekly progress graph.

 ---

 ## ⚡ NeuroLift Gesture Log — Python Challenge Day 8

 > **Welcome to Day 8!** This is a cyber-styled, multi-tab **Streamlit** app that lets you **log workouts by camera gestures or voice**, tracks progress with **Plotly** charts, and syncs data to **Firebase Realtime Database**.
 It also has **gamification** (XP, levels, NeuroCredits, upgrades) and a fun **“Motivate Me”** YouTube Shorts boost.
+Vision-powered workout logging with gestures, voice, AI suggestions, and cloud sync.
 ---

 ## ✨ Features